Experienced Guidance In Child Custody Matters

 At South Jersey Divorce Solutions, the philosophy is divorce options, divorce solutions.
 Solutions are critical when it comes to the most important people in a divorce – your children.
 Each family is unique and requires an individualized custody plan.
 In coming up with a solution, we focus on what works best for your family and not on what is easy or what everyone else does.

 There are two different types of custody – physical and legal.
-Parents can share physical, legal or both or one parent may have sole custody.
-The type of custody is dependent on the needs of the family as well as the ability for the couple to co-parent and communicate.
+Parents can share physical, legal or both, or one parent may have sole custody.
+The type of custody is dependent on the needs of the family as well as the ability of the couple to co-parent and communicate.

 Each couple’s parenting plan is different and depends on the best interest of the children.
-A well developed parenting plan will allow the parents to have clearly defined roles and schedules to address their parenting of their children.
+A well-developed parenting plan will allow the parents to have clearly defined roles and schedules to address the parenting of their children.

 What Is Included In A Parenting Plan?